 Mirror Paintings: Cuba Series

-This series of acrylic and epoxy resin paintings on mirrors is based on photographs taken in Cuba.
-The photos are details of unexamined spaces: decaying buildings, stained walls, and peeling paint of once-vibrant homes.
-The paintings are not an exact copy of a photograph, but an emotional representation of a place that the title references.
-I am not interested in accuracy; that is why cameras exist.
+This series of paintings on mirrors is based on photographs taken in Cuba.
+The paintings are not an exact copy of a photograph, but an emotional representation of a real place (with the location referenced in the title).